adam-hamland/micro-projects/python_calc_cli/README.md

 ## Implemented in Python

-Do basic math from the comfort of the command line.
+Do basic math from the comfort of your command line.